bdenhollander/openmm-hip/README-Windows.md

 ### Patch Amoeba

-A [compiler bug](https://github.com/openmm/openmm/issues/4194) in the initial Windows HIP SDK requires a patch to kernel code in OpenMM.
-A fix should be included in the next SDK release but for now a small change will workaround the problem.
+A [compiler bug](https://github.com/openmm/openmm/issues/4194) in the 5.5.1 and 5.7.1 Windows HIP SDK releases requires a patch to kernel code in OpenMM.
+A fix should be included in the 6.0.x SDK release but for now a small change will work around the problem.
 (LLVM compiler fixes: [D152502](https://reviews.llvm.org/D152502), [D153838](https://reviews.llvm.org/D153838).)

 In the main OpenMM repo checked out first, open `openmm\plugins\amoeba\platforms\common\src\kernels\multipoleInducedField.cc` in a text editor.
 Find this snippet of code around line 765: